 Omega-3 fatty acids are found in marine or plant sources,

-are few, if any, negative side effects of taking omega-3 fatty acids.
+are few, if any, negative side effects from omega-3 fatty acids.
 Loose

 WebMD Medical Reference from Healthwise